“Lynne, don’t move the rice.” That was the grave instruction I received the first time I made Mexican rice. “No muevas el arroz.”

 Molly had been talking about having it as school.
 It’s one of the few school lunches she’ll buy.
-I thought to myself, Why don’t I ever make Spanish rice?
+I thought to myself, Why don’t I ever make Mexican rice?

 Maybe it’s because we’ve been veering toward brown rice.
 Or, I’ll default to jasmine rice for stir fry and basmati for curry.

 But we have tacos or burritos at least once a week, so why not add it into the rotation?

 It’s a good reason to pull out the smoothie-worn blender.
 In each of the 3 steps, I hear Susie’s instructions in my head:

 - “une diente de ajo”: the “tooth” or slender clove of garlic that gets puréed into the broth with a crescent of onion and a roma tomato and salt

 - “doradito: cook the rice in vegetable oil until the grains begin to turn golden